kamilmusial/ntfy/docs/publish.md

   <figcaption>Phone number verification in the <a href="https://ntfy.sh/account">web app</a></figcaption>
 </figure>

-As of today, the text-to-speed voice used will only support English.
+As of today, the text-to-speech voice used will only support English.
 If there is demand for other languages, we'll be happy to add support for that.
 Please [open an issue on GitHub](https://github.com/binwiederhier/ntfy/issues).

 !!! info